AbednAboH/ppemAlgorithmPrototype/Progress report.md

         5. added a method that takes all the results and puts them in the same csv file such that the user can see an actual chart that compares both algorithms when using the same parameters
         6. renamed the files such that they can be representable in front of any reader and can be found fairly easily
         7. A point from last week that i forgot to mention was the entropy estimators that we used were not of much help as they cannot check for an individual A_11,B_11,X_1 for technical reasons , and the resulting entropy can only be seen on the clients side and we don't see it as a good estimation as it stays the same throught the full process
+# 18.9.23
+        we are waiting for both algorithms to finish thier run to get all the results in which we plan to add to the article tommorow